skrantidatta/LIPINC/checkpoints/README.md

-Download the weight from this link
+# Download the weights here